Day 1 – Vang Vieng Outskirts

 Swim in the dreamlike, turquoise waters of the Vang Vieng lagoons!
 Follow the signs on the road towards Blue Lagoon 1.
 This lagoon is easily one of the most popular things to do in Vang Vieng because it is located only a short ride (20 minutes) from town.

-For this reason, it is best to go as early as possible in the morning to have the lagoon to yourselves for a peaceful swim, and to enjoy the rope swings.
+For this reason, it is best to go as early as possible in the morning.
+This way you’ll have the lagoon to yourselves for a peaceful swim, and to enjoy the rope swings.

 Additionally, take the trail leading up towards the Phu Kham Cave.
 You will find the reclining Buddha, a shrine where locals bring incense and candles.
 Because it’s a religious site, make sure to be respectful of the area and stay on the path.
 It gets very dark in the cave, so wear good shoes and bring a flashlight if you can.